 A family ski holiday can be a beautiful thing.
-It’s a chance to escape everyday routines, share some adventures with your kids, and show them there’s more to the world than iPads and supermarket car parks.
-And that’s before you’ve even considered the activity anchoring the whole experience: whizzing down a snowy mountain on skis.
+It’s a chance to escape everyday routines, share some adventures with your kids, and show them there’s more to the world than Xboxes, Snapchat and shopping malls.
+And that’s before you’ve even considered the activity that anchors the whole experience: whizzing down the mountain on a pair of skis.

 Christmas and New Year

 It’s impossible to say whether or not Christmas 2017 will be the same.
 As I write, the Alps are enjoying an early spell of unseasonably cool and snowy early-autumn weather: but it’s due to end shortly, and could easily be followed by an Indian Summer.
 With this in mind there are only two sensible options:

 1. Aim high: one of the constants of the early season is that the high-altitude resorts almost always offer decent skiing, even if the mountains are threadbare lower down.
 With plenty of pistes above the 2,500m mark, they hold onto most of the snow that falls after late November, and their cold, dry, high-altitude air is good for the snow cannons too.
 More and more are equipping themselves with state-of-the-art snow-making systems, as a result: Ischgl and Val d’Isere are two of the frontrunners in this respect, but these days none is leaving the white stuff to Mother Nature.
 Take your pick of Val d’Isere, Tignes, Val Thorens, Cervinia, Zermatt, Obergurgl or Ischgl, and you should at the very least have decent piste skiing, even if the off-piste routes are rock gardens.

 2. Book at the last minute: anyone with a steady nerve and a lack of Christmas commitments back home can also wait to see if winter gets underway a little earlier this year, and grab a late-booking discount at the last minute.